kellya72/R-tutorials/Tutorial 3/Tutorial_3.md

     ## 10 0.23  Very Good H     VS1      59.4    61   338  4     4.05  2.39
     ## # ... with 53,930 more rows

--   Consult the help file for an exaplanation of the variables contained in the dataset.
+-   Consult the help file for an explanation of the variables contained in the dataset.

 Basic Barplot
 -------------